covidestim/dailyFlow/README.md

 - `src/*.nf`: All of the Nextflow ["processes"](https://www.nextflow.io/docs/edge/process.html)
 - `nextflow.config`: [Nextflow configuration](https://www.nextflow.io/docs/edge/config.html) for different execution environments (YCRC/AWS Batch) and levels of geography (counties/states)
 - `scripts/`: Example bash scripts to run the workflow in different ways.

-### `main.nf`

-Specifies the main workflow and the default Nextflow parameters.
-The main workflow selects a process to generate model input data (counties = `jhuData`, states = `jhuStateData`), and connects the output of the selected process to the rest of the pipeline.
-The main workflow emits the following values:

-- `summary`, a CSV of all model summaries

-- `warning`, a CSV of all warnings from all model runs

-- `optvals`, a CSV of the log-posteriors of all model runs performed using the BFGS algorithm

-- `rejects`, a CSV of all counties or states which were rejected due to input data issues

-`main.nf` references several processes which are defined in the `src/` directory: `jhuData`, `jhuStateData`, `runTractSampler`, `runTractOptimizer`, and auxillary processes `filterTestTracts`, `splitTractData`, `publishCountyResults`, `publishStateResults`.

-### process `jhuData`

-This is identical to `ctpData`, except that it cleans Johns Hopkins CSSE data at the county level.
-Since `covidestim-sources` references the JHU Git repo as a submodule, there are additional Git commands to bring the JHU submodule up to its `HEAD` commit on `origin/master`.

-### process `splitTractData`

-The cleaned input file is split by FIPS code or state name in preparation for being sent to `runTract`

-### process `runTractSampler`

-Runs the model for every county or state.
-The bulk of this process's definition is a short R script that reads the input data and performs the run.
-Note that when an RStan `treedepth` warning is present, the R script errors, which forces a rerun.
-Up to two reruns are allowed, as an attempt to catch counties or states that struggle to fit well, or fit within their timelimit.
-Raw (`RDS`) output can be saved if `params.raw` is set to `true`.

-Each county or state gets a certain number of tries to produce good results.
-This is set my `params.time`.
-On the last try, if the sampler has thus far failed to produce a good result, BFGS is run, and an optimized result is returned, rather than a sampled one.

-### process `runTractOptimizer`

-Similar to `runTractSampler`, but always uses the BFGS optimizer.

-### process `publishCountyResults` / `publishStateResults`

-Creates county/state results that are suitable for distribution online by gzipping the `summary.csv` file that results from a state or county run, and by creating the WebPack file that the website consumes.
-These files are copied out to AWS S3.